enisinanaj/teamtable/app/documentation/readme.md

 ### Layout

-Layout can be changed via the following classes applied to the __body__ tag
+Layout can be changed via the following classed applied to the __body__ tag

 `.layout-fixed`: Makes navbars become fixed while the user can scroll only content